A CDS Option Miscellany: Single-name options

 we can obtain the call and put payoffs with strike $u$ as

 with $c=\big(a-\Phi^{-1}(u)\sqrt{1-b^2}\big)/b$.
 That put-call parity is satisfied is evident from elementary symmetries in $\Phi_2$.

-The option values $C_\pm(R;u)$ are these expected payoffs multiplied by the difference between the risky and riskfree discount factors (i.e.\ $B(t_E)-B^*(t_E)$), because the cashflow occurs at time $t_E$ and is contingent upon default before option expiry.
+The option values $C_\pm(\recov;u)$ are these expected payoffs multiplied by the difference between the risky and riskfree discount factors (i.e.\ $B(t_E)-B^*(t_E)$), because the cashflow occurs at time $t_E$ and is contingent upon default before option expiry.
 The recovery swap PV is obviously the difference between the strike and market recovery level, multiplied by the same factor.

 In practice one obviously has to estimate the two parameters $a$ and $b$.
 Recovery locks do trade so there is some guide from the market as to where recovery is likely to be, but there is no information about uncertainty in recovery.
-As an example, take the defaults in CDX.HY9 (fourteen at the time of writing).
-The average recovery has been 17.5\% but the dispersion is very wide: the highest was Tembec with 83\%, there were a couple at supposedly investment-grade levels (Quebecor 41.25\%, Lear 38.4\%), but the lowest were almost zero (Tribune 1.5\%, Idearc 1.75\%, Charter 2.375\%, Visteon 3\%, Abitibi 3.25\%, RHD 4.875\%).
-Thus without any knowledge of the credit one should probably use a high dispersion parameter ($b\sim 0.75$ to fit these fourteen points\footnote{By Kolmogorov-Smirnov.}).
+As an example, take the defaults in CDX.HY9 in 2008-09.
+The average recovery was 17.5\% but the dispersion was very wide: the highest was Tembec with 83\%, there were a couple at supposedly investment-grade levels (Quebecor 41.25\%, Lear 38.4\%), but the lowest were almost zero (Tribune 1.5\%, Idearc 1.75\%, Charter 2.375\%, Visteon 3\%, Abitibi 3.25\%, RHD 4.875\%).
+Thus without any knowledge of the credit one should probably use a high dispersion parameter ($b\sim 0.75$ to fit these points\footnote{By Kolmogorov-Smirnov.}).
+This phenomenon has persisted, and in recent times some credits (Europcar, Vue) recovered 100\% for technical reasons related to deliverability of the underlying bond, while others such as Casino Guichard, Atos, Rite Aid and Diamond Sports, had unsecured bonds that were pushed down so far in the capital structure by priming, and/or a worthless asset base, that recovery was next to zero.
+Recovery of 40\% is, therefore, something of an unusual phenomenon.
 Of course, there is generally less uncertainty in the market over a particular traded credit, particularly at short horizon, and then the $b$ parameter is selected so as to represent the analysts' uncertainty.

 One might ask whether it is necessary to `correlate recovery with default'.
 First one has to ask what this means.
 Importantly, the random variable $Z$ is only observed when default occurs, so one only wants its distribution conditional on default: in any other state of the world its value is irrelevant.
 Its distribution may be time-dependent (so that one has to use a different $a,b$ for different option maturities)---but use of different parameters for different maturities, most notably of course the Black-Scholes volatility, is standard practice.